Heckrexter/Video-School-CMS/README.md

 - Action logging

 ## Pre-requisites
-1. Python 3.10.14
+1. Python >= 3.10.14
-2. MySQL 8.4.0 LTS
+2. MySQL >= 8.4.0 LTS
-3. Apache Web Server 2.4.60
+3. Apache Web Server >= 2.4

 ## Installation
 1. Clone the repository
-2. Make sure you install all the specific version of the software as mentioned aboved in the prerequisites
+2. Make sure you install the valid version of the softwares as mentioned aboved in the prerequisites
-- MacOS users can use Homebrew to install python3.10 with the command `brew install python@3.10`.
-- Linux users can compile and make the packages themselves (remember when making the packages to setup openssl or else pip installs wont work).
 3. Enter the project's Source directory
 ```bash
 cd /path/to/Video-School-CMS/Source